Finnish Startup Community's goals for the next governmental program

 As a small nation, we must focus on top-level research in order to get the best possible results.

-3. Startups are a solution to climate change and health technology challenges
+3. Startups are a solution to climate crisis and health technology challenges

 Startups that solve climate change challenges play an important role in Finland's positioning as a pioneer in sustainable development.
 There are many Finnish startups in the areas of plastic recycling and new energy, for example.